-The 4.7-inch Retina HD display returns with True Tone and Night Shift built-in.
-It has the same 326ppi density as the previous model, so the screen should look identical.
+The 4.7-inch Retina HD display returns in the iPhone SE, with True Tone and Night Shift built-in.
+It has the same 326ppi density as the previous model, so the screen looks identical.

 The P3 color gamut means HDR content can be displayed on-screen with no issue, and Apple supports the latest codecs in the iTunes Store, including HDR10 and Dolby Vision.

-Despite having a lower resolution than competing smartphones, the image remains crisp and clear due to the high pixel density.
-Viewing video at 1080p will not be noticeably different from viewing the same video on high-resolution devices.
+Despite having a lower resolution than competing smartphones, the iPhone SE display remains crisp and clear due to the high pixel density.
+Viewing video at 1080p will not be noticeably different from viewing the same video on higher resolution devices.

 Apple used the A15 Bionic chip from the iPhone 13 in the third-generation iPhone SE, meaning you get all the computational power of a flagship smartphone in a device that costs half as much.
 This includes exporting a video edit, playing games from Apple Arcade, and using an Augmented Reality app, which is faster and smoother because of the chip.

-Even as a budget device, running the latest chipset means getting around five years of iOS updates.
+Even as a budget device, running the latest chipset on iPhone SE means getting around five years of iOS updates.
 Apple's competitors cannot offer the same power or longevity at this price point, and most cannot compete at their high end with this budget iPhone's processing power.